sunggun-yu/envp/README.md

 ### Nested profile

-> Note: there is bug. do not recommend use nested profile (group)

 nested profile is possible natually thanks to `viper`. you can simply divide group and profile by `.` in the profile name.